 If you believe that your landlord is making you perform repairs and maintenance on your property that you are not obligated to do, then contact Accident Claims UK on the number at the bottom of this page, and we will give some free legal advice on who’s responsibility the specific maintenance is.
 And this could determine what compensation for housing disrepair you could claim for with housing disrepair claims.

 What Steps Should I Take If My Landlord Is Not Repairing My Property?

 As can be seen from the graph below, there are many rental properties in a disrepair state.
 This means that compensation claims for housing disrepair are fairly common, and there is a proven process for making them most effectively.

-Before diving in and making a housing disrepair compensation claim against your landlord, it is advisable to give your landlord a chance to make the required repairs.
+Before diving in and making a housing disrepair compensation claim against your landlord, whether you are a housing association tenant with one of the local authorities, or you’re a private tenant, it is advisable to give your landlord a chance to make the required repairs.
 It could be that there are real extenuating circumstances that are preventing the repair being done.
 A good approach would be to take the steps below:

 - Inform your landlord verbally of the required repairs or maintenance and give them a week to two to arrange things.